• Blog

 Here I am only half way through my short summer TBR list, and already I have 10 great SFF books lined up for the late summer and fall.
 This list includes mostly new volumes of some of the heavy hitter series of the last decade as well as a couple of stand-alones from writers who […]

-Filed Under: Fantasy Fiction, Taking on My SciFi TBR Tagged With: Ada Palmer, Alastair Reynolds, Cat Rambo, Charles Stross, Derek Kunsken, Fonda Lee, Iain M. Banks, James S.A.
+Filed Under: Secondary World Fantasy, Taking on My SFF TBR Tagged With: Ada Palmer, Alastair Reynolds, Cat Rambo, Charles Stross, Derek Kunsken, Fonda Lee, Iain M. Banks, James S.A.
 Corey, Naomi Novik, Nnedi Okorafor

 • Go to Next Page »